Announcement of the 2016 Miller Institute-ASIL Fellowship Recipients

 Jessica Caplin (JD ‘16) and Ivana Stradner (JSD ‘16) are the 2016 recipients of the Miller Institute-American Society of International Law Student Fellowship.
 The Fellowship, established in 2012, funds the participation of a Berkeley Law student to attend the annual meeting of the American Society of International Law (ASIL) in Washington DC.
 This year, in collaboration with Berkeley Law’s Advanced Degree office, we are able to sponsor one student from the JD program and one student from the LLM/JSD program to attend the 2016 meeting.

-Jessica is Co-Director of the International Refugee Assistance Project (IRAP) and a former FBI intelligence analyst.
+Jessica is Co-Director of the International Refugee Assistance Project (IRAP).
 She is currently working with the Human Rights Center on a project investigating trafficking of urban refugees in the Middle East, Africa, and Asia.

 Ivana’s major legal interest concerns the amalgamation of international law and international security – a result of global, European, regional and local issues which influenced her while growing up in Serbia.
 After finishing her JSD, she plans to return to Serbia to teach international law and establish the Legal Clinic for National Security Law.

 Victory for International Human Rights Law Clinic